IIIF/awesome-iiif/readme.md

 - [IIIF Workshop](http://ronallo.com/iiif-workshop/) - An online workshop that covers the basics of IIIF including the Image and Presentation APIs.
 - [Introduction to IIIF](https://resources.digirati.com/iiif/an-introduction-to-iiif/) - A thorough introduction to the IIIF specifications and tools for using them, by Tom Crane at Digirati.
 - [Introduction to IIIF in Portuguese](https://medium.com/ecologiadigital/conhecendo-o-iiif-padr%C3%B5es-e-ferramentas-para-publica%C3%A7%C3%A3o-de-imagens-na-web-a62af62a1b36) - Covers Image API, Presentation API, and annotations.
-- [Suggested measures for deploying IIIF in Swiss cultural heritage institutions (White paper)](https://doi.org/10.5281/zenodo.2640415) - by Julien A. Raemy & René Schneider (2019).
+- [Suggested measures for deploying IIIF in Swiss cultural heritage institutions (White paper)](https://doi.org/10.5281/zenodo.2640415) - Julien A. Raemy & René Schneider (2019).

 ## Videos and Slide Decks